Tonheuru/pti/intro_to_programming/backend.md

 ## Step 4 - a static web server

-Messing around in Go source code each time we want to change the server output is getting cumbersome.
+Right now our server is just a small API that returns a greeting.
-Let's create a basic web server.
+Let's make it return a real web page.
+Since we will do a lot of changes, and don't want to mess around in the server's source code each time, we'll create a simple static file server.
 For each request, it reads the file "index.html" and returns its content to the browser.
 <a textrun="create-file">
 Create a file __web-server.go__